 Refractive index

 The Abbe refractometer was reset with a light compensator.
 The oil sample was seared on the lower prism of the instrument and close.
-A light was passed by means of the bangled mirror, the reflected light appears in form of a dark background.
-The telescope tubes was moved using the fine adjustment until the lack shadow appears central in the cross wire indicator.
+A light was passed by means of the bangled mirror; the reflected light appears in form of a dark background.
+The telescope tubes were moved using the fine adjustment until the lack shadow appears central in the cross wire indicator.
 The refractive index was read off.

 Smoke, flash and fire point.

-Ten milliliters (10ml) volume of the oil was poured into an evaporating dish.
-A thermometer was suspended at the centre of the dish ensuring that the bulb just dips inside the oil without touching the bottom of the dish.
+Ten milliliters volume of the oil was poured into an evaporating dish.
+A thermometer was suspended at the center of the dish ensuring that the bulb just dips inside the oil without touching the bottom of the dish.
 The temperature of oil was gradually raised using hot plate.
 The temperature at which the oil sample gives off a thin bluish smoke continuously is noted as the smoke point.
-Similarly the temperature at which the oil started flashing without supporting combustion is equally noted as the flash point.
+Similarly, the temperature at which the oil started flashing without supporting combustion is equally noted as the flash point.
 The temperature at which the oil starts supporting combustion is recorded as the fire point.

 RESULTS